reshzak/ResponsiveFight_Cypress/README.md

 1. Generate package.json file using: npm init
 2. Install cypress : npm install cypress --save-dev
-3. Open the cypress test runner: node_modules/.bin/cypress open or run the cypress test directly : ./node_modules/.bin/cypress run --headed
+3. Open the cypress test runner  : node_modules/.bin/cypress open
+and choose the test suite to be run by clicking on the test suite or run all the tests in the cypress test directly in headed mode : ./node_modules/.bin/cypress run --headed